 When you choose the basic health insurance package, you will be insured for care by general practitioners and specialists, medicines, hospital care, dental care up to the age of 18.
 Next to the basic package, you can take out specific packages, this will insure you for extra costs that are not covered by your basic health insurance.
 For example, a lot of students take out a youth or student package for around 20 euros per month, which covers dentists and physiotherapist costs, contraception and vaccinations are also covered also up to 30 years old.

 Excess payments (own risk)

 In the Netherlands, everyone insured person over 18 has a compulsory payment excess of € 385 per year.
 This excess is the amount you have to pay yourself if you need care.
 The minimum is € 385 but you can pay more (as in the limit is raised) if you pay less of a premium.
 Once you go over your insurances excess, the insurance starts paying for your care.
-The first echelon, such as general practitioners, are excluded from this type of excess, but prescriptions are included.
+First appointments such as general practitioners, are excluded from this type of excess, but prescriptions are included.

 Sometimes it might be a bit vague whether the visit is subject of this excess or not.
 For example: if you go to the family doctor, this visit will be insured by the insurance company.
 If that doctor decides to send a blood sample to the hospital, this blood test will be subject to you excess.
 Please ask your healthcare provider if you’re not sure whether the costs will fall under your excess, to avoid the surprise of an unexpected bill.